English, Media & Arts

-CMA students gain a comprehensive background in the mechanics of writing, acting/rhetoric, directing/leadership, and showrunning within various legacy and new media platforms while gaining an appreciation for the various forms of literature and media that have preceded them.
-Additionally, CMA students will develop a vocabulary to affirm diverse cultural artifacts while providing biblical arguments for creative observation, critical thinking, and constructive critique.
+EMA students gain a comprehensive background in the mechanics of writing, rhetoric, analysis, and leadership within a distinctly Christian context.
+Additionally, EMA students will develop a vocabulary to affirm diverse cultural artifacts while providing biblical arguments for creative observation, critical thinking, and constructive critique.
 Students also experience the value of collaboration and iteration as their projects progress from concept to completion within each class.

-Upon graduation, CMA students are fully equipped to enter a myriad of creative and critical endeavors.
-For instance, many CMA students have gone on to graduate studies obtaining an MA in English or an MFA in Film.
+Upon graduation, EMA students are fully equipped to enter a myriad of creative and critical endeavors.
+For instance, many EMA students have gone on to graduate studies obtaining an MA in English or an MFA in Film.
 One student published a children’s book.
 Another student represents screenwriters as a literary agent.
-Other CMA students became inspired to paint more often, take photographs not just with their phones, or start their own production company shooting commercials, music videos, and short films.
+Other EMA students became inspired to paint more often, take photographs not just with their phones, or start their own production company shooting commercials, music videos, and short films.

-1. Understand and articulate the historical, cultural, and stylistic contexts employed in the production of the communication and media arts.
+1. Understand and articulate the historical, cultural, and stylistic contexts employed in the production of media and various art forms.

-2. Systematically analyze, interpret, and evaluate the major tools and techniques used in the formation and production of the communication and media arts.
+2. Systematically analyze, interpret, and evaluate the major tools and techniques used in the formation and production of media and arts.

-4. Confidently use the knowledge of these central issues and debates to analyze and interpret major forms of the communication and media arts, such as literature, film, TV, media, both print and broadcast, in light of a Reformed Christian perspective.
+4. Confidently use the knowledge of these central issues and debates to analyze and interpret major forms of literature, media, and arts in light of a Reformed Christian perspective.

 5. Employ all of these tools and techniques used in the communication and media arts to create and produce redemptive communication and media art for the glory of God and furthering the work of His Kingdom.